God of War timeline and history: The full story so far

+You'll come to understand the history that led to Kratos' regrets — and hopes.

 The long-running God of War franchise has sprawled across several PlayStation games starring Kratos, the titular Greek God of War himself.
-If you're a newcomer to the franchise or you simply haven't played one of these games in a while, events might seem a little confusing, especially now that we're talking about Norse gods.
-That's why I've put together a timeline of the key events and characters, all leading up to the latest entry in the series, God of War Ragnarok, a game that's slated to arrive for PS4 and PS5 at some point in 2022.
+If you're a newcomer to the franchise, or you simply haven't played one of these games in a while, events might seem a little confusing, especially now that we're talking about Norse gods.

+That's why I've put together a timeline of the key events and characters, all leading up to the latest entry in the series, God of War Ragnarok, a game that's slated to arrive for PS4 and PS5 on Nov.
+9, 2022.
 Given how big prior games have been, God of War Ragnarok could end up being one of the best PS5 games available.

 Note that for the purposes of this list, we'll be going over the events of mainline games released on PlayStation consoles and handheld devices.
 It's also been set in release order, not chronological, but don't worry: I'm breaking down the ins and outs of what happens when, so you won't be confused at anything that's a prequel.

-If you're interested in playing any of the games that aren't natively available on PS4 and PS5, they're all on Sony's PlayStation Now streaming service.
-It's also worth noting that most of the games so far deal with Greek mythology, with God of War 2018 introducing Norse mythology.
+If you're interested in playing any of the games that aren't natively available on PS4 and PS5, most of them are available on Sony's PlayStation Plus Premium game subscription service.
+It's also worth noting that most of the games so far deal with Greek mythology, with God of War (2018) introducing Norse mythology.

-Just note there will be spoilers ahead for the entire franchise.
+Note: There will be spoilers ahead for the entire franchise.

 God of War